kkelichika/react-development/README.md

 - Controlled form inputs, and lifting state up to share data.
 - Styling with CSS files, className props and inline styles.
 - Building small apps (a counter and a to-do app).

+### September - lifecycle, data and patterns

+- Lifecycle methods: componentDidMount, componentDidUpdate, componentWillUnmount.
+- Fetching data on mount, with loading and error states, and re-fetching on prop change.
+- More forms: select/radio/textarea, and validation with touched fields.
+- Child-to-parent communication with callback props.
+- defaultProps and PropTypes; Fragments; refs with createRef.
+- Reusing logic with a higher-order component.
+- Building data-driven apps (a search/filter and a dashboard).

 ## Progress